Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 The final part of setup involves the `package.json` file.
 You should see the `react` and `react-dom` dependencies there.

-Once we’ve built our app, we need to call `Parcel` to bundle everything and run it.
-It’s not a huge job, but we can add a simple shortcut to help us out.
+Once you’ve built your app, you need to call `Parcel` to bundle everything and run it.
+It’s not a huge job, but you can add a simple shortcut to help out.

 In your `package.json` file, add a new property, ‘`scripts`’ and add a new command property under this and call it ‘`start`’.
 Next, add the command: